Tantan570/app-dev/README.md

 **My Favorite Series**

+---

 First of all, I'll just introduce you to the two main characters and just give a very straightforward spoiler free intro about this seires.

-- Joel Miller is a survivor in post-apocalyptic America that had been ravaged by the Cordyceps brain infection.[5]
+- **Joel Miller** is a survivor in post-apocalyptic America that had been ravaged by the Cordyceps brain infection.[5]
 After losing his only daughter Sarah in the early stages of the outbreak.

-- Ellie Williams grew up as an orphan in the Boston quarantine zone and attended a military preparatory school, where she met and befriended Riley Abel.
+- **Ellie Williams** grew up as an orphan in the Boston quarantine zone and attended a military preparatory school, where she met and befriended Riley Abel.
 When Ellie was fourteen, the pair were both infected with the Cordyceps brain infection, where Ellie discovered she was immune.

+---

 ~~I just copy pasted a paragraph of the character infos in this sites because of laziness~~